ytixu/Hermes/docs/installation.rst

 depending on permission settings on your computer.

-Note that Hermes depends on the Python package NetworkX and python-louvain.
+Note that Hermes depends on the Python package `NetworkX (>= 1.11) <https://networkx.github.io/>`_ and `python-louvain (>= 0.5) <http://perso.crans.org/aynaud/communities/>`_.
 If those are found to be missing, the above command will automatically install them for you.

-To visialize the output graphs, you may download Gephi from here

-///////////
+It may be possible that older versions of NetworkX can work with the Hermes' current implementation.
+We leave the user the freedom to modify the version requirement in ``/Hermes/Makefile``.
+Nonetheless, future version of Hermes may invoke features of NetworkX that are only available in its latest release.

-You may also choose choose any visualization tool that support ``.gexf`` file.
+To visialize the output graphs, you may download `Gephi <https://gephi.org/>`_.
+You may also choose choose any visualization tool that supports GEXF (Graph Exchange XML Format).

 --------------
 Testing Hermes